 Roof Components - Purlins from Profile

-Purlin direction: With the 'Purlin direction' option you specify at which end of the purlin the purlin start and at which end the purlin end is located.
-For this purpose, the roof surface is viewed from the eaves.
-This information is important when writing the member numbers at the member start on the rafter-purlin plan and when you want to influence the position of the number.
+Purlin direction: With the "Purlin direction" option you specify at which end of the purlin the purlin start and at which the purlin end is located.
+For this, the roof surface is considered from the eaves.
+This information is then important if you write member numbers at the member start on the rafter-purlin plan and you want to influence the position of the number.

 Last updated